yutannihilation/savvy/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# Savvy - An unfriendly R extension interface using Rust
+# Savvy - A simple R extension interface using Rust

 <!-- badges: start -->